Clipboard History

 Frequently asked questions

-How many entries does it store?
+How many entries does Chau7 clipboard history store?

-Does it sync with the system clipboard?
+Does Chau7 clipboard history sync with the system clipboard?